oanhnn/oanhnn.github.io/_posts/2016-02-29-how-to-force-https-behind-aws-elb.md

 ---

 ## Problem
-In the most common case, when running your web app behind Amazon Web Service (AWS) Elastic Load Balancing (ELB) with on both HTTP and HTTPS requests.
+In the most common case, when running your web app behind Elastic Load Balancing (ELB) of Amazon Web Service (AWS) with on both HTTP and HTTPS requests.
 The ports configuration is `80 => 80` and `443 => 80` .
 Sometimes, you may want to rewrite all HTTP requests to HTTPS.

 <!--more-->